Shimon Peres: Minister of Foreign Affairs (1986–1988)

-As per the rotation arrangement, after Peres' two years as prime minister, he and Shamir traded places in 1986, with Shamir becoming prime minister of the new twenty-second government of Israel and Peres becoming foreign minister.
-During this government, Peres was the designated acting prime minister of Israel.
+As per the rotation arrangement, after Peres' two years as prime minister he and Shamir traded places in 1986.
+Shamir became prime minister of the new twenty-second government of Israel and Peres became foreign minister as well as the designated acting prime minister of Israel.

-Minister of Finance in a Likud-led grand coalition government (1988–1990)
+Minister of Finance (1988–1990)

 In 1988 the Alignment, led by Peres, suffered another narrow defeat.
 This came despite the fact that polling in 1988 showed Peres to be the most popular politician in the nation.
 Peres agreed to renew the grand coalition with the Likud, this time conceding the premiership to Shamir for the entire term.
 In the grand coalition unity government of 1988–90 (the twenty-third government of Israel), Peres served as minister of finance and also continued to be the designated acting prime minister of Israel.

-Labor's return to the opposition (1990–1992)
+Return to opposition (1990–1992)

 "The dirty trick"

 Peres and the Alignment finally left the government in 1990, after "the dirty trick" – a failed bid by Peres to form a narrow government based on a coalition of the Alignment, small leftist factions and ultra-orthodox parties.
 Peres' hope had been to create a Labor-led government that would be focused on peace talks with Palestine.
 Likud had declined proposals by the United States for Israel and Palestine to initiate what would have been the first peace talks between the two sides.
 Peres' longtime intra-party rival, Yizhak Rabin, had opposed to overthrowing the Likud-led coalition government.
 Peres succeeded in ending the government twenty-third government with a vote of no confidence.
 However, Peres was subsequently unable to assemble enough Knesset partners to form a pro-peace talk government.
 After two months, Shamir managed to form a Likud-led government with right-wing religious parties, establishing what was seen as the most conservative government coalition in the history of Israel up to that point.